adriangs1996/wintry/docs/quickstart.md

 ### First thing First, ensure atomicity and consistency, use an UnitOfWork
 --------------------------------------------------------------------------

-Out of the box, 🐧**Wintry**🐧 integrates an UnitOfWork with your Repositories, let's declare one for our app:
+Out of the box, 🐧**Wintry**🐧 integrates an Unit Of Work with your Repositories, let's declare one for our app:

 ```python title="uow.py" linenums="1"